coffee2code/inject-query-posts/README.md

 ## Additional Documentation

+* See [readme.txt](https://github.com/coffee2code/inject-query-posts/blob/master/readme.txt) for additional usage information.
+* See [DEVELOPER-DOCS.md](DEVELOPER-DOCS.md) for developer-related documentation on hooks and template tags.
-See [readme.txt](https://github.com/coffee2code/inject-query-posts/blob/master/readme.txt) for additional usage information.
-See [CHANGELOG.md](CHANGELOG.md) for the list of changes for each release.
+* See [CHANGELOG.md](CHANGELOG.md) for the list of changes for each release.

 ## Support